 Active listening is the intentional and conscious process of fully concentrating on, understanding, and responding thoughtfully to what someone else is saying.
 Unlike passive hearing, where sound registers without engagement, active listening requires attention to both verbal and non-verbal cues, reflection, and feedback.

 This distinction matters in the workplace, where unclear communication is estimated to cost U.S. businesses hundreds of billions of dollars annually due to errors, rework, and lost productivity.
-Gallup research shows that poor communication and low engagement directly contribute to these losses, reinforcing the link between listening, engagement, and business performance in its work on employee engagement.
+Poor communication and low engagement directly contribute to these losses, reinforcing the link between listening, engagement, and business performance in its work.

 Types of Active Listening